unsym/toolwrap/README.md

    Bash wrapper scripts are generated so that each tool can be run as a command from a designated bin folder (e.g., `~/bin/`), without needing to manually activate the correct environment.

 4. **Optional Dependency Detection:**
-   The tool can scan user scripts for import packages referencing third-party libraries, ensuring that `requirements.txt` have the required libraries (either suggesting or automatically appending missing libraries).
+   The tool can scan user scripts for import packages referencing third-party libraries, ensuring that `requirements.txt` has the required libraries (either suggesting or automatically appending missing libraries).

 5. **Python Version Control:**
    By supporting per-group Python versions via a simple `python_version.txt` file, each group’s environment can match the version intended by the script author.

 ---

 ## 3. Folder Structure